DaduDev/content-relavance-checker/README.md

 # Content Relevance Checker

 This Streamlit application allows users to check the relevance of uploaded content (text, images, or videos) to a user-provided description.
-It leverages the power of Natural Language Processing (NLP) and deep learning models to assess the semantic similarity between the content and the description.
+It leverages deep learning models to assess the semantic similarity between the content and the description.  *(Note: NLP preprocessing with spaCy has been removed from this version.)*

 ## Table of Contents